 This response to the Elster problem may be less than satisfactory because it supposes that an economy of social esteem will materialize only to the extent that you consciously mislead others, acting out of a desire for social esteem while seeking to be taken to act out of one or another virtue.
 According to this response, you will dupe others in leading them to think you have virtues that you simulate but do not truly possess or, at the other extreme, to think that you do not have vices you do actually harbor but are masking for strategic reasons.

-The back-grounding effect
+The Backgrounding Effect

 A second response to Elster’s objection is that if you simulate virtue out of a rational desire for social esteem, then it should quickly be clear that it makes no sense to continue to deliberate, case after case, in support of the conclusion that the esteem you seek argues for simulating virtue.
 Assuming that it will be good policy in the general run of cases to act as virtue would require—it will pay for itself in esteem dividends—it would be a waste of effort to continue with such strategic thinking.
 It would be more efficient for you in those cases to have a policy of acting virtuously without a second thought, and to allow yourself to reflect explicitly on your strategic ends only when the red lights go on: only when there are strong indications that acting virtuously would impose costs sufficient to eclipse the benefits of esteem.
-And not only would this be more efficient as a use of your time.
-It would also be more effective as a strategy for winning esteem, since others are likely to see that you are only simulating virtue if you make a habit of case-by-case strategic deliberation.
+And not only would this be a more efficient use of your time.
+It would also be a more effective strategy for winning esteem, since others are likely to see that you are only simulating virtue if you make a habit of case-by-case strategic deliberation.

 This second response suggests that a rational policy for anyone seeking social esteem may be to background the end of esteem—to put it out of your mind—and to act on automatic pilot in meeting the requirements of virtue.
 This means that the distinction between strategically simulating virtue and actually possessing and displaying it may not make for any real, behaviorally significant difference.

 The observation is important because it suggests that unlike other strategic rewards and penalties, the attraction to social esteem and the aversion to social disesteem are unlikely to crowd out virtue.
 There is a good deal of evidence that as people are induced to focus on a strategic end as a reason to act virtuously, this may drive out virtue or block its development: pay people for doing overtime, for example, and they are unlikely to preserve or develop an independent inclination to work beyond normal hours (Frey and Jegen 2001).
 But the crowding-out effect materializes, plausibly, only when the strategic end is salient and palpable.
-And given that a desire for social esteem argues for back-grounding strategic thinking and acting virtuously without a second thought, there is little reason to think that it will crowd out virtue in the same way.
+And given that a desire for social esteem argues for backgrounding strategic thinking and acting virtuously without a second thought, there is little reason to think that it will crowd out virtue in the same way.